Download App

 Breeding Biology

-Eggs are laid as a foamy mass on the surface of dams, temporary or permanent ponds, flooded paddocks, and roadside ditches.
+Frogs from QLD, NSW, VIC and TAS lay eggs as a foamy mass on the surface of dams, temporary or permanent ponds, flooded paddocks, and roadside ditches, while frogs from southeast SA lay eggs in non-foamy masses.
 Tadpoles can reach a total length of up to nearly 7 cm, and are whitish gold, dark brown, or light golden brown in colour.
 They often remain at the bottom of water bodies, and take at least three and a half months to develop into frogs.
 Breeds during spring to autumn, but also in winter after heavy rain.

 Similar Species